 - Buckle up, layer up, and enjoy this ferry ride as this stretch of water will provide unprecedented views of your targets, and the fjords in winter.
 You’ll spot the Kjerag boulder before ascending and gaining a totally different perspective of this mysterious phenomena.

-- When you land on the bank of the fjord, you’ll embark on an 8-kilometre hike up to 825 metres above sea-level, zig-zagging up 26 hairpin turns from the Lysebotn village up to the Sirdal mountains, before staying at the sensational Kjerag base-camp.
+- When you land on the bank of the fjord, you’ll embark on an eight-kilometre hike up to 825m above sea-level, zig-zagging up 26 hairpin turns from the Lysebotn village up to the Sirdal mountains, before staying at the sensational Kjerag base-camp.
 This section of hiking cannot be done in summer as the road is usually open.

 Please be aware that you must not attempt this section of the hike by yourself in the winter in these conditions.